Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Configuration spaces

 Assume from now on that the coefficient ring $R$ comes with a derivation $\partial$.
 Correspondingly, we require that the graded module $C^*$ should come with a connection $\qabla$ in $\partial$-direction, which means an endomorphism (in each degree) which satisfies the analogue of \eqref{eq:connection-property}, with $\partial$ instead of $\partial_q$.
 This is not required to be compatible with the differential: instead, we ask that

 \begin{remark} An immediate consequence of \eqref{eq:diff-axiom-1} is that $r$ induces the trivial map on $H^*$.
-In spite of that, $r$ is not nullhomotopic in general.
-For instance, suppose that $R = \bC[t]$, with $\partial = \partial_t$.
+In spite of that, $r$ is not nullhomotopic in general (as an $R$-linear map; $\qabla$ is not $R$-linear, hence does not qualify as a nullhomotopy).
+For instance, suppose that $R = \bC[q]$, with $\partial = \partial_q$.
 Consider the chain complex

-with $\qabla$ given by the obvious choice of basis.
+with $\qabla$ given by differentiation with respect to the obvious choice of basis.
 Then, $r$ maps the first $R$ group identically to the second one, and that is clearly not nullhomotopic.
-Alternatively (anticipating some of the later discussion) one can argue that if $r$ nullhomotopic, $H^*$ carries a connection in $\partial$-direction; in our example, this contradicts the fact that the cohomology of \eqref{eq:stupid-r} is located at $t =0$. \end{remark}
+Alternatively (anticipating some of the later discussion) one can argue that if $r$ was nullhomotopic, $H^*$ would carry a connection in $\partial$-direction; in our example, this contradicts the fact that the cohomology of \eqref{eq:stupid-r} is located at $q =0$. \end{remark}

-Suppose that $\phi$ is the operation \eqref{eq:basic-chain-map} associated to a family of configurations over a compact base $P$ (with $Z = \emptyset$), and write $\phi^\circ$ for the associated family over $P^\circ$, as described in Setup \ref{th:setup-extra}.
+Suppose that $\phi$ is the operation \eqref{eq:basic-chain-map} associated to a family of configurations over $P$, with $Z = \emptyset$, and excluding the identity configuration.
+Let $\phi^\circ$ be the corresponding map for the associated family over $P^\circ$, as described in Setup \ref{th:setup-extra}.
 We then require that

 The two conditions \eqref{eq:diff-axiom-1} and \eqref{eq:diff-axiom-2} together are referred to as the differentiation axiom.

 \begin{remark} As a check on the internal consistency of this two-part axiom, consider the case when $P$ is closed.
 It then follows from the structure of $P^\circ$ (see Figure \ref{fig:hat} for an example) that